-In order to ensure the accuracy and consistency of the data, the results of the survey are reconciled with other Statistics Canada energy survey such as the monthly survey of Gas Utilities/Transportation and Distribution Systems (Survey ID 2149).
-Other federal departments, provincial and territorial authorities routinely monitor the data.
+In order to ensure the accuracy and consistency of the data, the results may be reconciled with other Statistics Canada energy data.
+Other federal departments and provincial and territorial authorities routinely use the data.

 Micro data is only shared or disclosed to organizations with whom Statistics Canada has an official data sharing agreement in place.
 All company records are removed for any respondent who has written the Chief Statistician to object to the sharing of their data.

 Some respondents to questionnaires used in this statistical program are defined as carriers or public utilities, in accordance with subsection 17(3) of the Statistics Act.
 Under paragraph 17(2) (g) of the Act, the Chief Statistician may, by order, authorize information relating to any carrier or public utility to be disclosed.
 If the Chief Statistician authorizes it, all tabular estimates may be released publicly whether they disclose a business or not.